If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 Visit The Duomo

-When visiting Florence on your 10 days in Italy itinerary, it is hard to miss the stunning Duomo.
-This Catholic Church soars over Florence and is the centerpiece for the whole town.
 There is a dress code for entering the Duomo and ladies and men must cover their knees and shoulders.
-Lines may be long but you can skip them by taking a tour.
-Complete silence is necessary when visiting the Duomo during your Italy itinerary.
+Complete silence is necessary when visiting the Duomo in Florence.

 Walk Across The Ponte Vecchio